 The validity of these holdings may be undermined altogether by the decision of the United States Supreme Court in United States v.
 John, 437 U.S. 634 (1978), in which the Supreme Court held that the Mississippi Choctaw Tribe had not lost its status as a federally-recognized tribe living on a federal Indian reservation and organized under the Indian Reorganization Act of 1934.
-However, at least in Mississippi, this case may still stand for the proposition that a state-chartered corporation, even owned 100% by a federally-recognized Indian tribe, is subject to state tax upon business performed wholly inside the reservation.
+However, at least in Mississippi, this case may still stand for the proposition that a state-chartered corporation, even owned 100% by a federally-recognized Indian tribe, is subject to state tax on business performed wholly inside the reservation.
 As you can see, using a state-chartered corporation form is still risky from a tax standpoint because courts in other states may not follow the New Mexico Supreme Court's decision in Eastern Navajo Industries, 552 P.2d 805 (N.M.
 1976).

 In conclusion, Indian tribes possessing sovereign powers clearly have the authority to charter corporations.
 There does not appear to be any authority on the question of whether a state can tax a tribally-chartered corporation doing business on the reservation.
 Significantly, courts usually look to the law of the government which created the corporation to answer questions about its status.
 Accordingly, some tribes have enacted tribal corporate codes which provide that tribally-chartered corporations hold the same privileges and immunities from state interference as their stockholders possess.
 Such laws should be sufficient to stop attempts by states to tax or regulate the on-reservation activities of the corporation, but are not likely to prevent attempts by states to tax or regulate off-reservation activities.
 Remember that in Mescalero Apache Tribe v.
-Jones, 411 U.S. 145 (1973), the Supreme Court held that whenever an Indian tribe does business off the reservation, its gross receipts are subject to state tax the same as non-Indians.
-It is likely that the courts would hold that a tribally-chartered corporation, even if 100% tribally owned, possesses no greater tax immunity than the tribe itself.
+Jones, 411 U.S. 145 (1973), the Supreme Court held that whenever an Indian tribe does business off the courts would hold that a tribally-chartered corporation, even if 100% tribally owned, possesses no greater tax immunity than the tribe itself.